elementor/elementor/docs/packages/context-menu/context-menu-manager.md

 Notes:
 > The group 'id' property must be unique. recommended using as: scopeNameOrFeatureName_someGroupActionName

-> The parentItemId, if used, must point to an existing *item*, otherwise the group won't be displayed.
+> The `parentItemId`, if used, must point to an existing *item*, otherwise the group won't be displayed.

-> The parentItemId, if used, cannot point to a children (or any descendant) of the current group.
+> The `parentItemId`, if used, cannot point to a children (or any descendant) of the current group.

 &nbsp;
 ### Update a group
-`updateGroup( groupId, groupData )` Method update the group data.
+`updateGroup( groupId, groupData )`  - Update the group data.